montyshyama/typhoon/README.md

 # Typhoon 1.02
-Screenshots for step-by-step walk-through of Typhoon 1.02: A Vulnhub VM
+# Step-by-step walk-through of Typhoon 1.02: A Vulnhub VM
+1.